🌿 Design Watering Cans: Care for your plants while decorating your interior 🌿

 1. Why give milk to plants?

 It's not a myth, it's chemistry.
-Milk contains two elements vital for the garden:
+Milk contains two vital elements for the garden:

-• Calcium: Just as it strengthens our bones, it strengthens the cellular structure of plants.
-It is vital to prevent blossom-end rot in tomatoes or zucchini rot.
+• The Calcium:Just as it strengthens our bones, it strengthens the cellular structure of plants.
+It is vital to prevent "blossom end rot" in tomatoes or zucchini rot.

-• The Antifungal effect: Milk proteins and enzymes effectively combat powdery mildew (that white powdery coating that attacks the leaves of roses or squash).
+• The Antifungal Effect:Milk proteins and their enzymes effectively combat thePowdery mildew(this white felt-like growth that attacks rose or squash leaves).

-Milk used as natural fertilizer
+Milk used as a natural fertilizer

 2. The Recipe: The 50/50 Rule

-The perfect dosage:
+The perfect dosage :

 • 50% milk (preferably skimmed or semi-skimmed to avoid fats).